 This is the first of two posts on building and deploying Blazor apps using Azure Pipelines.
 In this first post, I'm going to show you how you can use Azure Pipelines to build your Blazor applications.
 In the second post, I will show you how to take your built application and deploy it to Azure Storage using release pipelines.

-I would like to point out that the steps in this first post will also work for Razor Components applications.
+I would like to point out that the steps in this first post will also work for server-side Blazor applications.

 What is Azure Pipelines